 - Sticker and the lens.
 Remove the sticker on the lens.
-Nest cameras come with a clear sticker that covers the lens to help protect it during shipping and setup.
+Nest cameras come with a clear sticker that covers the lens to help protect it during delivery and setup.

 - Glare commonly happens when the sun shines into the camera lens, or when it's reflected off a nearby surface.
 Try one or more of the following solutions, then check your camera's video stream to confirm if the problem is fixed.

-- Change the angle or position of your camera so the sun never shines directly on the lens.
-For example, angle your camera slightly downward or give it some shade that protects its lens from direct sunlight.
+- Change the angle or position of your camera so that the sun never shines directly on the lens.
+For example, angle your camera slightly downwards or give it some shade to protect its lens from direct sunlight.